Class 6 - Mr Davey

 Please keep checking back for updates, and bear in mind that our Dojo is updated more regularly.

-The SATs will run nationwide in the week commencing Monday 13th May.
+We're assuming that SATs will go ahead, and will potentially run nationwide in the week commencing Monday 130h May.
 The schedule can be found using this link: https://www.gov.uk/guidance/key-stage-1-and-key-stage-2-test-dates

 To prepare for SATs week, I will be tailoring homework to reflect areas of need, and running a fun 'Davey's Daily Dose' on Dojo, where parents, too, can get involved with SATs revision.
 As I always say, Year 6 isn't just about SATs, but it is important that the children perform at their best and become comfortable in assessment situations as they get ready for secondary school.
 I'd like to run our previously-successful breakfast club in the mornings of SATs week; this was great fun last year and helped the children relax ahead of the assessments.